 Lowering herself to the ground, she rested back against a large rock, watching, and waiting.
 Twisting and knotting the thin strand of string that was permanently around her wrist.
 Each time it was getting harder, not knowing how long it would take for him to come back to her.
-The kids were still too young to really understand, although she knew Aria was beginning to realise not everything was ok with her mommy and daddy.
+The kids were still too young to really understand, although she knew Holly was beginning to realise not everything was ok with her mommy and daddy.
 They weren't like the other parents of her school friends - mommy didn't shop in the town square, and daddy ran away for hours some days, or locked himself in his art room.
-So when times like this arose, when she had to drag them across to Haymitch's, Eamonn kicking and screaming and Aria pouting because she wasn't finished with her picture yet and it wasn't fair, Katniss would vaguely wonder if they'd made the right choice, made the right decision.
+So when times like this arose, when she had to drag them across to Haymitch's, Asher kicking and screaming and Holly pouting because she wasn't finished with her picture yet and it wasn't fair, Katniss would vaguely wonder if they'd made the right choice, made the right decision.
 Would their children understand one day?
 Would they realise why their parents were the way they were?
 Would they accept why they were the way they were?

 Then she'd remember the look on Peeta's face when each of them had been born, and her wondering would cease.
 Her answer always came back to him.